 - Section 104 references E.O.
 13382 (see above) and mandates that the same sanctions as in E.O.
-13382 be imposed on entities determined by the Administration to be assisting Iran's ballistic missile program or any system capable of delivering WMD.
-The section also requires an Administration report every 180 days on persons (beginning on January 29, 2018) contributing to Iran's ballistic missile program in the preceding 180 days. - Section 107 mandates sanctions (the same sanctions as those contained in E.O.
-13382) on any person that the President determines has sold or transferred to or from Iran, or for the use in or benefit of Iran: the weapons systems specified as banned for transfer to or from Iran in U.N.
+13382 be imposed on entities determined by the Administration to be assisting Iran's ballistic missile program or any system capable of delivering weapons of mass destruction (WMD).
+The section also requires an Administration report every 180 days on persons contributing to Iran's ballistic missile program. - Section 107 mandates the same sanctions as those contained in E.O.
+13382 on any person that the President determines has sold or transferred to or from Iran, or for the use in or benefit of Iran: the weapons systems specified as banned for transfer to or from Iran in U.N.
 Security Council Resolution 2231.
 These include most major combat systems such as tanks, armored vehicles, warships, missiles, combat aircraft, and attack helicopters.
-The provision is more specific that other laws that mandate sanctions on sales to Iran of "destabilizing numbers and types of advanced conventional weapons."
-The imposition of sanctions is not required if the President certifies that a weapons transfer is in the national security of the United States; that Iran no longer poses a significant threat to the United States or U.S. allies; and that the Iranian government no longer satisfies the requirements for designation as a state sponsor of terrorism.
+The imposition of sanctions is not required if the President certifies that Iran no longer poses a significant threat to the United States or U.S. allies; and that the Iranian government no longer satisfies the requirements for designation as a state sponsor of terrorism.

+Implementation.
 The CAATSA provisions have been implemented through additional designations for sanctions (SDNs) under the executive orders referenced in CAATSA, primarily E.O.
 13382.